Grigory Sokolov: Career

-In August 2022, the Spanish government granted him Spanish nationality.
+In August 2022, he was granted Spanish nationality.

 Public statements

 In March 2009, Sokolov cancelled a planned concert in London because of British visa requirements demanding that all non-E.U. workers provide fingerprints and eye prints with every visa application (he also cancelled his 2008 concert on seemingly similar grounds).
 Sokolov protested that such requirements had echoes of Soviet oppression.

-After British music critic Norman Lebrecht received the Cremona Music Award 2014, Sokolov, upon learning of his being awarded the Cremona Music Award 2015, refused to accept the honour, making this statement on his website: "According to my ideas about elementary decency, it is shame to be in the same award-winners list with Lebrecht."
+After British music journalist Norman Lebrecht received the Cremona Music Award 2014, Sokolov, upon learning of his being awarded the Cremona Music Award 2015, refused to accept the honour, making this statement on his website: "According to my ideas about elementary decency, it is shame to be in the same award-winners list with Lebrecht."
 Sokolov's statement appeared to refer to personal remarks Lebrecht had made about Sokolov's family.

 Influences

 Sokolov cited the following pianists as having inspired him in his years of studies:

 "Of those whom I heard on the stage I'd like to name first of all Emil Gilels.
 Judging by the records, it was Rachmaninoff, Sofronitsky, Glenn Gould, Solomon [and] Lipatti.
 As to aesthetics, I feel most close to Anton Rubinstein."